KrekkieD/nocca/docs/plugins/simpleMessageTransformer.md

 ```
 var noccaConfig = {
-    // you should add this to a specific endpoint to run the transformation on
+    // you should probably add this to a specific endpoint to run the transformation on
     endpoints: {
         someEndpoint: {
             // this property triggers the transformations